ovska/FlameCsv/src/Core/Properties/README.md

 - Added hot reload support for enum changes (if they are eventually supported by the runtime)
 - Numerous parsing performance improvements on all architectures (especially Avx512BW when reading `char`)
 - Removed explicit dependency to `System.IO.Pipelines` package
+- Fixed potential problems when escaping fields with quotes near the end
 - Fixed unreachable code warnings in some source generated enum byte converters
 - Fixed potential parsing error when reading broken data on ARM64 platforms
 - Fixed potential layout bugs on certain architectures when caching type materializers with headers